vankeisb/react-tea-cup/doc/manual.md

 #### Discriminated unions

-Using dicriminated unions allows you to model your Messages as data, and have the update logic somewhere else (in the `update` function) :
+Using discriminated unions allows you to model your Messages as data, and have the update logic somewhere else (in the `update` function) :

 ```typescript jsx